surti1mr/PMS/README.md

 The application will automatically create tables on first run if they don't exist (using SQLAlchemy models).

+**Note:** If using Option A, a default admin user is created automatically.
+See "Initial Setup & User Creation" section below.

 ### 6. Run the Application

 ```bash